 Due to the nature of the Parks and Recreation field and the public services to be rendered, you may be required to work more than your standard hours per workweek.
 Depending on the District's work needs, employees may be required to work overtime.
-Overtime is considered a condition of employment, and refusal to accept it when reasonable notice has been given is cause for disciplinary action, Employees are required to work overtime when necessary and any employee's unwillingness or refusal to do so may be cause for disciplinary action, up to and including dismissal.
+Overtime is considered a condition of employment, and refusal to accept it when reasonable notice has been given is cause for disciplinary action, up to and including dismissal.